Motivic (Representation) Stability of Representation Varieties and Character Stacks: Preliminaries

 as the functor that maps an $H$-variety $X$ over $S$ to the $G$-variety $(G\times X)/H$ (here $H$ acts diagonally on $G\times X$).
 The resulting variety is indeed a $G$-variety with action given by multiplication on the factor of $G$. \end{definition}

 It is easy to see that these functors descend to the Grothendieck ring of varieties providing maps of Abelian groups

 A little bit more is true.
 The restriction map $\Res_H^G: \K_0(\Var_S^G)\to \K_0(\Var_S^H)$ is a ring homomorphism and it can be defined for any morphism of linear algebraic groups $H\to G$.
 However, for general linear algebraic groups, more care is needed in the case of the induction functor.
 In fact, we may face three kinds of problems: 1) the GIT quotient appearing in the induction functor may not exist, 2) the GIT quotient may not be a variety, and 3) the GIT quotient may not be motivic.
-However, in the case when $H$ is a closed subgroup of a linear algebraic group $G$, all these issues are resolved.
-Indeed, in this case, the quotient $(G\times X)/H$ exists \cite{Popov1994}, and since the action of $H$ is free on $G\times X$, the GIT quotient is motivic (see, for instance, Theorem 4.2.11 of \cite{thesisangel}).
-As a result of the discussion above, we have the following.
+Here, motivic means that if $G$ is an $S$-variety with an $H$-action, and $Z$ is an equivariant closed subvariety, then the identity holds